 Meanwhile, temperatures in the far south had started plummeting with Dunedin and Invercargill reaching just 14C today and expected to be even cooler tomorrow.

-Weatherwatch.co.nz said Christchurch, which has a high in the mid-20s today, would feel a noticeable nip overnight plunging to 14C before bouncing back later this week.
+Weatherwatch.co.nz said Christchurch, which has a high in the mid-20s yesterday, was expected to feel a noticeable nip overnight; plunging to 14C before bouncing back later this week.

 - Auckland: Rain developing in afternoon, chance heavy.
 24C

 - Tauranga: Cloudy periods, evening rain, chance heavy.
 24C- Whangarei: Showers develop, chance heavy evening rain.
 25C

 - Palmerston North: Cloudy periods, afternoon/ evening rain.
 21C

 - Wellington: Strong southerly change early afternoon brings rain.
 21C